 Oregon police chief orders review of use of force at protest

-SALEM, Ore.
-(AP) — Portland police were accused Sunday of being heavy-handed against people protesting a rally by extreme-right demonstrators, reportedly injuring some counter-protesters and prompting the city's new police chief to order a review of officers' use of force.
+Portland police were accused Sunday of being heavy-handed against people protesting a rally by extreme-right demonstrators, reportedly injuring some counterprotesters and prompting the city’s new police chief to order a review of officers’ use of force.

 Four people were arrested.